cepthomas/c_bag_of_tricks/README.md

 # c-bag-of-tricks
-A collection of the C (and a bit of C++) things I seem to use repeatedly.
+An ever-expanding collection of the C things I seem to use repeatedly.
+Of course there are lots of other ways to do this bu

 No dependencies on third party components.